Bekalah/cosmogenesis-learning-engine/cosmic-helix/README_RENDERER.md

 - [ ] Keep all additions ND-safe: no motion, high contrast, pure functions.

 ## Related Lore
-For a meditation on the tesseract as symbol of higher consciousness and non-linear learning, see [docs/tesseract_spiritual.md](./docs/tesseract_spiritual.md).
+For a meditation on the tesseract as symbol of higher consciousness and non‑linear learning, see `docs/tesseract_spiritual.md` in the repository.
 This companion note situates the helix within a wider cosmological frame.
-- Code is modular ES module (`js/helix-renderer.mjs`) with pure functions and ASCII quotes only.

-## Extending
-The renderer is intentionally minimal.
-Future layers or overlays can be added by extending `renderHelix` with new draw functions while preserving the calm visual hierarchy.